PrinciplesDotDev/principles/logic-in-positive.md

 +++
-principle = "Logic should be in the positive" description = "Logic should in general be asking the question \"Is this true?\" instead of \"Is this not true?\"" category = "Process" tags = ["style"] license = "CC BY-SA 4.0"
+principle = "Logic should be in the positive" summary = "Logic should in general be asking the question \"Is this true?\" instead of \"Is this not true?\"" category = "Process" tags = ["style"] license = "CC BY-SA 4.0"